 The Great Tradition

-So begins what is arguably F. R. Leavis’s most controversial book, The Great Tradition , an uncompromising critical and polemical survey of English fiction that was first published in 1948.
-He puts a powerful case for moral seriousness as the necessary criterion for inclusion in any list of the finest novelists.
-In the course of his argument he adds D. H. Lawrence to the pantheon, and singles out Charles Dickens’s Hard Times as the one work of his that has the strength of 'a completely serious work of art'.
+So begins F. R. Leavis's most controversial book, The Great Tradition, an uncompromising critical-polemical survey of English fiction, first published in 1948.
+Leavis makes his case for moral seriousness as the necessary criterion for an author's inclusion in any list of the finest novelists.
+In the course of his argument he adds D. H. Lawrence to the pantheon, and singles out Hard Times as Dickens' one 'completely serious work of art'; while Lawrence Sterne, Henry Fielding, and James Joyce are among those weighed in the balance and found wanting.

 Keep in touch with all the latest news and events from Faber Social by signing up for the newsletter.
 Sign up here.